 Finally, of particular concern in the development of cloud technologies is the possibility of interference with privacy of service users.
 For example, various governmental and other entities are much easier to gain access to user data stored in the cloud, rather than the data that the user stores locally.
 Such examples are already there.
 For example, many lenders are using social networks as a tool to find debtors.

-While in recent months, access to applications is offered in pay per use model, being hosted on shared data centers (which is known as cloud computing), (arguments) continue flying over the issue of security as a recurring objection to the general expansion of the use of the cloud.
+While in recent months, access to applications is offered in pay per use model, being hosted on shared data centers (which is known as cloud hosting services), (arguments) continue flying over the issue of security as a recurring objection to the general expansion of the use of the cloud.

 Without wishing to deny the existence of risks, try to propose the following hypothesis: will have to set optimal levels of security that do not impede or complicate access and use of software applications and services.